You want to build muscle and gain weight fast.

 If NFL players have the best genetics in the world and after fifteen years of training can only get up to 200 pounds or so(assuming they are 5’10″ to 6′) ripped what makes people think the rest of us can do that so easily?

-So don’t get down on yourself if you aren’t 225 just yet.
+So don’t get down on yourself.
 The reality is, if you stay lean like you should, you may never get there.
 That shouldn’t disappoint or frustrate you, though.

 It’s not a sprint, it’s a marathon.
 Just remain consistent, stay lean and healthy, train hard and enjoy the journey my friends.